TechnicalPursuit/TIBET/doc/markdown/tibet-tag.1.md

   * `--config` :
     Used as the name of the config package in the cfg package file that the new tag will be made a part of.
-If this parameter is not supplied, the default for a tag being created in a project is `app_img` and for a tag being created in the TIBET library is the same as the tag namespace name.
+If this parameter is not supplied, the default for a tag being created in a project is `scripts` and for a tag being created in the TIBET library is the same as the tag namespace name.

   * `--dir` :